YogPandya12/train-gpt/README.md

 - The original GPT-2 dataset (WebText) was unavailable.
 The Fineweb dataset was used, sampling 10B tokens for training.
 - It is preferable to download the dataset before starting the training to make the process faster.
 - But due to storage limitations, I was unable to download the entire dataset.
 Instead, I streamed shards, pre-tokenized them, and dynamically deleted the used shards while downloading the new batch.
-- Training estimates for 10B tokens were derived based on the Shakespeare dataset's token/step ratio.
+- Training steps must be estimated in such a way that the model trains on 10 billion tokens.
+The steps can be derived based on the token-to-step ratio of the Shakespeare dataset, which was used to verify the training pipeline.
+- Also, the GPT-2 paper discusses the warmup learning rate over 375 million tokens.
+The steps for the warmup learning rate must be calculated in a similar way to compute 375M tokens as well.

 ## Evaluation